Project

 How to improve stylesheet loading

-Added by Thomas Berger about 7 years ago
+Added by Thomas Berger over 7 years ago

 Hello, A company I'm working with is in the process of switching a document processing toolchain from Xalan-J to Saxon EE in order to eventually benefit from XSLT 3.x processing.
 Currently however everything is strictly XSLT 1.0 with some home-grown extensions implemented in Java.
 [The document templates make heavy use of includable fragments and creating a document instance implies not only putting data into the right slots but also selecting and arranging several document and/or templates according to the input data.
 Every template exists in a preprocessed form, namely as an XSLT stylesheet].